thingsboard/thingsboard.github.io/_includes/docs/user-guide/ui/aliases.md

 {% include images-gallery.html imageCollection="group-entities-1" %}

 In this example, an alias was created that filters device group - Thermostats.
-Let's use an added alias in a widget.
 Let's use an added alias in a widget:

 In the "Tables" widgets bundle select the "Entities table" widget.
 Navigate to the "Entity alias" tab.
 Specify the "Group entities" alias in the "Entity alias" field and "temperature" data key in the "Columns" section.
 Click "Add" and apply changes.
 The Entities table widget with the alias that filters one device has been added.